 In Foundation Stage and early Key Stage 1, children follow the Big Cat Phonics for Little Wandle reading scheme, which introduces pupils to keywords in an order that supports their learning in phonics.
 These books may also be supplemented by other fully decodable books.

 Those pupils needing additional support in Key Stage 2, continue to read highly decodable, age-appropriate books from the Big Cat reading scheme.

 Reading takes place throughout the school day and may be as part of a guided reading group or individually.

 We actively encourage the children to read frequently at home and promote the importance of reading through our participation in various local reading initiatives and competitions.
 We use Book Week and other country -wide events to develop children’s love of books and reading for enjoyment.
 We are regularly visited by authors, oral story tellers and poets to inspire our children.

-Teachers read regularly to their class to model the reading process, again teaching skills such as inference and deduction, as well as grammatical and punctuation conventions.
+Teachers read regularly to their class to model the reading process, again introducing and exploring aspects such as inference and deduction, as well as grammatical and punctuation conventions.
 Poetry and play reading is taught with an awareness of the final performance.
-Analysis and comprehension activities involving “real” texts are used to develop skills in these areas.
+Analysis and comprehension activities using real texts are used to develop confidence of these areas.

 Our pupils can become school ‘Reading Ambassadors’.
 Within this role, they promote a love of reading, support pupils by providing book recommendations and work with the English Lead, offering suggestions on how to further encourage reading for pleasure in our school.